-- 1. This edition of the Radio Regulations is published under the authority of the Secretary-General of the International Telecommunication Union.
-It is a consolidated document, which incorporates the provisions (Volume 1), the Appendices (Volume 2), and the Resolutions and Recommendations (Volume 3) of the Radio Regulations. - 1.1 This edition includes the edition of 1982 of the Radio Regulations as adopted by the World Administrative Radio Conference, Geneva, 1979, as well as the partial revisions adopted respectively by the following Conferences: - a) World Administrative Radio Conference for the Mobile Services, Geneva, 1983 (Mob-83). - b) First Session of the World Administrative Radio Conference on the Use of the Geostationary-Satellite Orbit and the Planning of Space Services Utilizing It, Geneva, 1985 (Orb-85). - c) World Administrative Radio Conference for the Planning of the HF Bands Allocated to the Broadcasting Service, Geneva, 1987 (HFBC-87). - d) World Administrative Radio Conference for the Mobile Services, Geneva, 1987 (Mob-87). - e) World Administrative Radio Conference on the Use of the Geostationary-Satellite Orbit and the Planning of Space Services Utilizing It, Geneva, 1988 (Orb-88). - 1.2 The Final Protocols (reservations and counter-reservations of signatory delegations) to the Final Acts of the above-mentioned World Administrative Radio Conferences (see items 1 and 1.1) have not been reproduced in the Radio Regulations. - 2.
-Pages are separately numbered for each Article, Appendix, Resolution, Recommendation, etc. The following symbols have been used for this numbering, which appears at the top of each page:
+1. This edition of the Radio Regulations is published under the authority of the Secretary-General of the International Telecommunication Union.
+It is a consolidated document, which incorporates the provisions (Volume 1), the Appendices (Volume 2), and the Resolutions and Recommendations (Volume 3) of the Radio Regulations.

+1.1 This edition includes the edition of 1982 of the Radio Regulations as adopted by the World Administrative Radio Conference, Geneva, 1979, as well as the partial revisions adopted respectively by the following Conferences:

+- a) World Administrative Radio Conference for the Mobile Services, Geneva, 1983 (Mob-83). - b) First Session of the World Administrative Radio Conference on the Use of the Geostationary-Satellite Orbit and the Planning of Space Services Utilizing lt, Geneva, 1985 (Orb-85). - c) World Administrative Radio Conference for the Planning of the HF Bands Allocated to the Broadcasting Service, Geneva, 1987 (HFBC-87). - d) World Administrative Radio Conference for the Mobile Services, Geneva, 1987 (Mob-87). - e) World Administrative Radio Conference on the Use of the Geostationary-Satellite Orbit and the Planning of Space Services Utilizing lt, Geneva, 1988 (Orb-88). - Morld Administrative Radio Conference for Dealing with Frequency Allocations in Certain Parts of the Spectrum, Malaga-Torremolinos, 1992 (WARC-92).

+1.2 The Final Protocols (reservations and counter-reservations of signatory delegations) to the Final Acts of the above-mentioned World Administrative Radio Conferences (see items I and 1.1) have not been reproduced in the Radio Regulations.

+2. Pages are separately numbered for each Article, Appendix, Resolution, Recommendation, etc. The following symbols have been used for this numbering, which appears at the top of each page:

-TA = Analytical Table
+AT = Analytical Table

-IA = Analytical Index of Resolutions and Recommendations
+AI = Analytical Index of Resolutions and Recommendations

 N = Notes

 RR = Radio Regulations

 AP = Appendix

 RES = Resolution

 REC = Recommendation.